-9.1 Dwellings
+9.1 Dwelling

-- the construction of a dwelling must be sited on land where the 100-year ARI flood depth is less than 0.5 metres above the natural surface level, and is less than 0.8 metres above the natural surface level along the defined access route to the dwelling site, unless a lot is greater than 80 hectares. - the construction of any new dwelling, including a replacement dwelling must be sited on the highest available ground unless the applicant can demonstrate to the satisfaction of the responsible authority and floodplain management authority that an alternative site is more suitable.
+- the construction of a new single dwelling on a lot must be sited on land where the 100-year ARI flood depth is less than 0.5 metres above the natural surface level, and is less than 0.8 metres above the natural surface level along the defined access route to the dwelling site, unless a lot is greater than 80 hectares. - the construction of a new single dwelling on a lot, including a replacement dwelling must be sited on the highest available ground unless the applicant can demonstrate to the satisfaction of the responsible authority and floodplain management authority that an alternative site is more suitable.